nacil4/kooroshariyaee.github.io/_pages/publications.md

 <!-- Publications -->

+### In press
+* **Ariyaee, Koorosh**.
+Triggers and targets: nasals and vowels in Tehrani Persian.
+In *The Handbook of Persian Dialects and Dialectology*, eds.
+A.
+Korangy, B. Mahmoodi-Bakhtiari & P. Shabani-Jadidi.
+Springer.

 ### Accepted
 * **Ariyaee, Koorosh**.
 Persian vowel hiatus.
 In *The Handbook of Phonetics and Phonology of Modern Iranian Languages*, eds.
 R. Falahati & Z.
 Ghane.
 Springer.